spacesyntax/Rcl-simplification-/README.md

 The user has to specify the following parameters:

-- snap endpoints precision: Avoid disconnections between lines caused by different precisions in the number of decimals of endpoint coordinates.
+- **snap endpoints precision**: Avoid disconnections between lines caused by different precisions in the number of decimals of endpoint coordinates.
-- minimum segment length: A line  is removed if its length is below the minimum segment length parameter.
+- **minimum segment length**: A line  is removed if its length is below the minimum segment length parameter.
-- minimum angle deviation: Two lines become a straight line if the angle between them is below the minimum angle deviation parameter.
+- **minimum angle deviation**: Two lines become a straight line if the angle between them is below the minimum angle deviation parameter.
-- maximum angle deviation: This parameter is to avoid converting multiple consecutive lines into one when the cumulative angular change is greater than the maximum angle deviation parameter.
+- **maximum angle deviation**: This parameter is to avoid converting multiple consecutive lines into one when the cumulative angular change is greater than the maximum angle deviation parameter.

 ##**Simplification of intersections**